 Nima Abu Wardeh, in an article for The National, cites a quote from Benjamin Franklin as a summation of financial dignity.

-This quote comes from a series of miscellaneous aphorisms on political economy that were compiled in various Franklin memoirs from the late 1700s well into the following century.
+This quote comes from a series of miscellaneous aphorisms on political economy that was compiled in various Franklin memoirs from the late 1700s well into the following century.

 Financial dignity is a concept whereby an employee can protect their interests in the workplace while also remaining private about their finances.
-When an employee can more acutely understand how their finances work, they are better prepared to manage and navigate their financial life.
+When an employee can more acutely understand how their finances work, they’re better prepared to manage and navigate their financial life.

 “Financial dignity boils down to the controlled use of all the money that you have in your life with the aim of achieving the life and lifestyle that you want for yourself,” Wardeh maintains in her article.